27 Fun and Affordable Outdoor Activities for Kids

 Check out our range of craft supplies for everything you need to get creative!

 Get ready for some wet and wild fun with a sponge relay race!
-Set up two buckets - one filled with water and the other empty.
+Set up two buckets—one filled with water and the other empty.
 The aim of the game is to soak a sponge in the water, run to the empty bucket, and squeeze out as much water as possible before racing back.
-The team that fills their bucket first wins!
+The team that fills their bucket with water first wins!

 Turn a walk in the park into an art project.
 Have the kids collect leaves, flowers, sticks, and other natural materials, then use them to create nature-inspired art on a piece of paper or cardboard.
 Whether it’s a collage, a picture frame, or even a nature crown, the possibilities are endless.
 It’s creative, eco-friendly, and a great way to bring the outdoors inside.